maana-io/q-assistant-client/README.md

 ### State management

 #### clearState = () =>

-This will clear all ‘attached’ state between the assistant and the API.
+This will remove all callbacks from all listeners.

-Specifically, this will clear selection and inventory changed event listeners.

 ```js
 await AssistantAPIClient.clearState()
 ```

 #### setAssistantState = (state) =>
-v3.2.2
 This sets the current state of the assistant using the `AssistantState` enum.
 Setting a state of `WORKING` will create the 'working' status spinner in the Assistant